David Goel

-David E. Goel (born 1970) is an American hedge fund manager.
-Goel is the managing general partner of Matrix Capital Management, which he co-founded with pioneering investor Paul Ferri in 1999.
+Goel was born in Toronto, Ontario, and is primarily known as a U.S. equity securities investor.
 Goel is also a protégé of hedge fund manager Julian Robertson.

+In August 2024, Goel announced he would be closing Matrix Capital Management due to health issues.

 Biography

 Goel was born in Toronto, Ontario, though he is known primarily as a U.S. equity securities investor.
 He became a naturalized U.S. citizen in 2013.

 A 1989 graduate of Phillips Exeter Academy and a 1993 graduate of Harvard University, Goel studied international relations and majored in government.
 After graduating university, he went to work as a financial analyst at Morgan Stanley & Co. in its High Technology Investment Banking division.
 From 1995 to 1996, he worked as a financial analyst at the multibillion-dollar private equity fund General Atlantic Partners.
 In 1996, he left General Atlantic to become an analyst and later partner at Tiger Management, where he was mentored by Julian Robertson.
 Goel then began his own fund, Matrix Capital Management, in 1999.
 Tiger Management closed down and returned all monies to investors in 2000.
 Thus, Goel is counted among the “Tiger Cubs,” a designation for former Tiger Management employees who started successful hedge funds.